Heegaard Floer correction terms, with a twist: Intersection forms of smooth fillings

 \section{Intersection forms of smooth fillings}

-The purpose of the present section is to investigate the algebraic restriction on intersection forms of smooth 4--manifolds with boundary coming from~\cref{T:intersection form bound}.
-To set the stage, we begin with some remarks about the algebraic classification of non-degenerate symmetric bilinear forms over the integers, or in short \emph{forms}.
-Recall that a form is called \emph{definite} of all non-zero squares have the same sign and \emph{indefinite} otherwise, and it is called \emph{even} if all elements have even squares and \emph{odd} otherwise.
-Next we introduce some necessary terminology.
-Let~$L$ be a free Abelian group of rank~$n$ equipped with an integer-valued symmetric bilinear form~$S$ and let~$d=\det(S)$ be the determinant of any matrix representing~$S$.
-If $S$ is non-degenerate -- that is, if~$d\neq0$ -- then $L$ canonically embeds into~$L^*=\Hom_\Z(L,\Z)$ as a subgroup of index~$|d|$.
-In particular, for any $\lambda\in L^*$ we have~$d\lambda\in L$ and we can extend~$S$ to a rational-valued form on~$L^*$ by setting
+We already mentioned that \cref{T:intersection form bound} imposes restrictions on the possible intersection forms of smooth $4$--manifolds with fixed boundary.
+We will now make the nature of these restrictions more precise.
+We begin with some general remarks about non-degenerate symmetric bilinear forms over the integers.
+Let~$L$ be a free Abelian group of rank~$n$ equipped with an integer-valued symmetric bilinear form~$S$ and let~$d={\left|\det S\right|}$.
+Recall that $S$ is called \emph{non-degenerate} if~$d\neq0$ and \emph{unimodular} if~$d=1$.
+We will refer to the expressions of the form~$S(x,x)$, $x\in L$, as \emph{squares} of~$S$.
+We say that $S$~is \emph{semidefinite} (or simply \emph{definite} in the non-degenerate case) if all non-zero squares have the same sign, and \emph{indefinite} otherwise.
+Furthermore, $S$~is called \emph{even} if all squares are even, and \emph{odd} otherwise.
+If $S$ is non-degenerate then $L$ canonically embeds into the \emph{dual group} $L^*=\Hom_\Z(L,\Z)$ as a subgroup of index~$d$.
+Consequently, we can identify~$L$ with its image in~$L^*$ and extend~$S$ to a rational-valued form on~$L^*$ as follows.
+For any $\lambda\in L^*$ we have~$d\lambda\in L$ and we set

-for any pair~$\lambda,\mu\in L$. \begin{remark} A less intrinsic but more geometric picture emerges when we embed $L$ as a \emph{lattice} in~$\R^n$ in such a way that~$S$ corresponds to the standard inner product with the same signature as~$S$ (which is possible by Sylvester's law of inertia).
-After fixing such an embedding $L\subset\R^n$ one can conveniently think of~$L^*$ as the \emph{dual lattice} $\Set{y\in\R^n}{x\cdot y\in\Z\;\forall x\in L}$ leading to a chain of inclusions~$L\subset L^*\subset\R^n$ and both~$S$ and~$S^*$ are given by the relevant inner product on~$\R^n$. \end{remark} As a last bit of terminology, inside $L^*$ we find the set of \emph{characteristic covectors}
+for any pair~$\lambda,\mu\in L^*$. \begin{remark} A less intrinsic but more geometric picture emerges when we embed $L$ as a \emph{lattice} in~$\R^n$ in such a way that~$S$ corresponds to the standard inner product with the same signature as~$S$ (which is possible by Sylvester's law of inertia).
+After fixing such an embedding $L\subset\R^n$ one can conveniently think of~$L^*$ as the \emph{dual lattice} $\Set{y\in\R^n}{x\cdot y\in\Z\;\forall x\in L}$ leading to a chain of inclusions~$L\subset L^*\subset\R^n$ and both~$S$ and~$S^*$ are given by the relevant inner product on~$\R^n$. \end{remark} The main purpose for introducing~$L^*$ is that it serves as a host for the \emph{characteristic covectors} of~$S$ which form the set